 In fact, this pattern also makes the perfect 1 skein project!
 I stitched up a cowl with 1 Caron Cake in Poached Pear for ease of color work.
 No changes in pattern – worked up to the same size as the original.
 However, I didn’t end up having quite enough yarn to add the fringe.
 But, I think it looks great without as well!

-Really easy construction for this cowl – made with one rectangle folded together with buttons sewn to the side.
+Really easy construction for this cowl – made with one rectangle folded together with decorative buttons sewn to the side.
 Add the optional fringe for a fun look.
 I really do love cowls with buttons & fringe – so fabulous and trendy!

 This pattern is also available as an ad-free, printable PDF!
 You can purchase the individual pattern, or if you love PDFs, you might want to check out my Lifetime Membership.
 It’s an awesome deal!
 Never pay for one of my PDFs again!!
 (Or, scroll down for the free version!)